esa/pagmo2/doc/sphinx/docs/cpp/topology.rst

    Topologies are used in asynchronous operations involving migration in archipelagos, and thus they need to provide a certain degree of thread safety.
-Specifically, the :cpp:func:`~pagmo::topology::get_connections()` member function might be invoked concurrently with any other member function.
+Specifically, the ``get_connections()`` member function of the UDT might be invoked concurrently with any other member function of the UDT interface (except for the destructor, the move constructor, and, if implemented, the deserialisation function).
 It is up to the authors of user-defined topologies to ensure that this safety requirement is satisfied.

    .. warning::